Crispy, Crunchy, Yummy, Baked Onion Rings

 - Slice onion into ½ inch rings

-- Mix almond milk and vinegar and pour over onions in a shallow pan
+- Mix almond milk and vinegar to make the 'buttermilk' and pour over onions in a shallow pan

 - Cover and soak at least 1 hour in the refrigerator

-- After soaking, pour off 1 cup of 'buttermilk' and mix with flour and cornstarch to make batter.
+- After soaking, pour off 1 cup of the 'buttermilk' and mix with flour and cornstarch to make a batter.

-- Mix remaining ingredients in another shall pan for the breading
+- Mix remaining ingredients in another small pan for the breading

 - Dip each onion in batter and shake off excess.